- Drops and Refunds

 In Person: In-person enrollment is only available at the Golden Bear Center in Berkeley.

 When to Enroll

-Enrollment for the fall 2014 term opens July 7.
+Enrollment for the spring 2015 term is now open.
 Business hours vary and are listed for each location.
 Enrollments are processed in the order received, so we recommend that you enroll early to ensure a place.
 Payment is due at the time of enrollment.

 Auditing is not permitted in UC Berkeley Extension courses.
 In courses with six or more classroom meetings, visitors may attend the first scheduled class without charge unless otherwise stated in the course listing and if space or enrollment limitations permit.
 You must, however, formally enroll in the course and pay all fees before the second classroom meeting.

 In courses with five or fewer classroom meetings, visitors are not permitted, and you must formally enroll in the course and pay all fees prior to the course start date.

 For course status or availability information, please search the Course Catalog or call (510) 642-4111.

 For courses with published start and end dates, you must enroll and pay all fees prior to the start date.
 These courses must be completed within the specific dates posted in the course section information.

 Many online courses are continuous enrollment, which means you may enroll at any time and progress at your own pace.
 You must allocate a minimum of 30 days per semester unit to complete a course; for courses of 3 and 4 semester units, you must remain in the course for a minimum of 90 days.
 You have a maximum of 180 days to complete any continuous-enrollment course from the date of enrollment, unless otherwise noted in the course description.
 Submit no more than one assignment to the instructor and wait until this assignment has been returned before submitting the next one.
 If you are unable to complete your course work and do not officially withdraw from the online course before the completion date, you receive a grade of F.